Retrieval-Augmented Generation (RAG): A Leap in Generative AI

 Lucian Gruia

-Principal AI Tech Lead
+Principal Data/AI Lead

 New innovations in the world of Generative AI are coming on stream all the time - and the next one to really gain traction is Retrieval-Augmented Generation (RAG).
 This innovative approach to Natural Language Processing combines the results of a semantic search in datasets, and the generation of new text based on the retrieved information.